Scleral Contact Lenses For Post Corneal Graft

 Scleral Lenses & Post-Corneal Transplant Surgery

 Of all the options, scleral lenses are the optimal choice.
-The fully customized contact lens vaults entirely over the cornea without adding any pressure to it, while allowing the cornea to remain hydrated for ultimate healing and comfort.
+The fully customised contact lens vaults entirely over the cornea without adding any pressure to it, while allowing the cornea to remain hydrated for ultimate healing and comfort.
 Furthermore, because they are larger in size than any other contact lens, they are less likely to shift and move around on the eyes, thus reducing the risk of irritation or abrasion.

 We Fit Scleral Lenses and Other Specialty Contact Lenses